This is a revised and expanded version of an attempt I made in February 2011 to try and encapsulate my main musical tastes in just 10 albums.

 I arrived back at school with Robert Plant’s (lack of) haircut and a nice line in badges on jumpers and logos on exercise books.
 The only pupil with longer hair was my future drummer and Granada TV’s future history presenter, Mark Olly.

-As a result of my interest in Pink Floyd and Led Zeppelin, within the year, I was drawn to the likes of Genesis, The Who, Yes and King Crimson, which in turn drew me to Fairport Convention, Jethro Tull, Soft Machine, The Doors, Brand X, Van Der Graaf Generator, The Moody Blues, The Doors, Deep Purple, Gentle Giant, Caravan and many, many more.
+As a result of my interest in Pink Floyd, I found my way to Genesis (and its multiple offshoots), The Who, Yes and King Crimson, which in turn drew me to Fairport Convention, Jethro Tull, Soft Machine, Frank Zappa, Van Der Graaf Generator, The Moody Blues, The Doors, Deep Purple, Gentle Giant, Caravan and many, many more.
 Like love, Prog was all around.

 A lot of my albums came cheap.
-Visibly embarrassed, a friend’s sister gave me her complete ‘Progressive’ collection to make way for future Punk releases.
+In 1977, visibly embarrassed, a friend’s sister gave me her complete ‘Progressive’ collection to make way for future Punk releases.
 How she could resist the appeal of H.R.
 Geiger’s cover for Brain Salad Surgery - and the musical insanity within - was beyond me!
-Around the same time, I obtained a sun warped copy of Lizard for the princely sum of 12 and a half pence from local drumming sensation Howard Jones (later known to some as Porcupine Tree‘s The Expanding Flan).
+Around the same time, I obtained a sun-warped copy of King Crimson’s Lizard for the princely sum of 12 and a half pence from local drumming sensation Howard Jones (later known to some as Porcupine Tree‘s The Expanding Flan).

-As for the Punk revolution, I liked The Stranglers, The Buzzcocks and XTC and loved the New York bands (Patti Smith, Blondie, Television and Talking Heads).
-The slightly later Post-Punk/New Wave scene (particularly Magazine, The Cure, Talking Heads, Durutti Column, Teardrop Explodes and Joy Division) also appealed massively.
-That said, both then and now, the ire and dissonance in the music of Crimson and Van Der Graaf seemed far more menacing than the comic-strip aggression of Sham 69 and Chelsea.
+As for the Punk revolution, I really liked The Stranglers, The Buzzcocks and XTC and loved the New York bands (Patti Smith, Blondie, Television and Talking Heads).
+The slightly later Post-Punk/New Wave scene (particularly Magazine, The Cure, Durutti Column, B52s, Teardrop Explodes, A Certain Ratio and Joy Division) also appealed massively.
+That said, both then and now, the ire and dissonance in the music of King Crimson and Van Der Graaf Generator seemed far more menacing to me than the comic-strip aggression of Sham 69 and Chelsea.
 Courtesy of the likes of Red and White Hammer, my teenage nightmares had a suitably apocalyptic soundtrack.